sragli/cellular_automata/README.md

 # CellularAutomata

-Elixir module to create cellular automata.
+Elixir module to create elementary cellular automata.

+In the elementary CA, each rule maps the 8 possible neighborhood configurations (3 cells: left, center, right) to an output value.
+Since the states are binary, it means that altogether there are 256 rules.

 ## Installation